Exawind/amr-wind/docs/sphinx/user/inputs_incflo.rst

    a value of 1 is Crank-Nicolson and diffusion terms are on both the left and right hand sides, and a value of 2 (default) is a fully implicit diffusion where the entire diffusion term is handled on the left hand side.

-.. input_param:: incflo.rhoerr

-   **type:** Real number or a list of Real numbers

-   When :input_param:`amr.max_level` > 0 this will trigger mesh adaption for density that is greater than `incflo.rhoerr`.
-   This maybe specified as a single number for all levels or a value per AMR level.

-.. input_param:: incflo.gradrhoerr

-   **type:** Real number or a list of Real numbers

-   When :input_param:`amr.max_level` > 0 this will trigger mesh adaption if the difference between density at a cell center and its neighbors is greater than `incflo.gradrhoerr`.
-   This maybe specified as a single number for all levels or a value per AMR level.

 .. input_param:: incflo.post_processing

    **type:** List of strings, optional